Flexible Departure Times

-It is possible to have a flexible departure when flying private.
-Typically, operators offer a two-hour window.
-You can request a longer window as long as it doesn’t interfere with the maximum crew duty day or their next scheduled flight.
+It is possible to have a flexible departure when flying privately.
+Operators typically offer a two-hour window, but you can request a longer window as long as it doesn’t interfere with the maximum crew duty day or their next scheduled flight.

 Often, pilots will give the passengers or the lead passenger their phone number.
 The client can then inform the pilots when their meeting has finished to let them know they’re on their way to the airport.
-The pilots will warm up the aircraft and be ready when the passengers arrive.
+The pilots will then have the aircraft ready when the passengers arrive.

 What if the private jet clients arrive late or later than two hours than the expected departure time, what happens?

-Private jet clients would have to let the operator, or their broker know that they are running late.
-It is possible to depart later provided the delay does not cause a delay in another flight the operator may have scheduled later in the day.
-In these cases, the operator has to leave by a particular time to make their next flight on time.
+Ideally, private jet clients would have advised the operator or their broker that they are running late.
+It is possible to depart later provided the delay does not adversely affect another flight the operator may have scheduled later in the day; in such cases, the operator has to leave by a particular time to make their next flight on time.

 There are exceptions to rule.
-Some operators such as JetSuite allow only a 20-minute window before taking off without passengers.
-Industry standard is for the aircraft to wait for up to 2 hours if the client is running late.
+Some operators such as JetSuite allow only a 20-minute window before taking off without passengers, although the industry standard is for the aircraft to wait for up to two hours if the client is running late.

-If clients are delayed and miss the agreed upon window for departure, it is known as a no-show, and they will have to pay the cancellation fees.
+If clients are delayed and miss the agreed-upon window for departure, it is known as a no-show, and they will have to pay cancellation fees.

 When there is a private jet charter restriction on the departure time, does the operator or the broker let the client know in advance?

 The broker or the operator should let the client know if there are any restrictions on the time of departure.
-Several factors could affect the flexibility in departure time.
-Restrictions could arise due to:
+Several factors could affect the flexibility in departure time, and restrictions could arise due to: